tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Documentation Format Reference.md

 A description of how to use or call this facet of the API.
 May just be the name itself, for keywords etc.
 An entry may have a number of Syntax elements, if there are variations within the same entry.

-The following can be used to specify livecode syntax:
+The following can be used to specify syntax:
 - `[optional]`
 - `[repeated optional ...]`
 - `{ variant 1 | variant 2 }`